IBS Treatment in Philadelphia, PA

 Many people with IBS also struggle with anxiety and stress.
 High amounts of stress over a long period of time can make IBS worse.
 In addition to other treatment, a doctor may refer a patient to a therapist or psychologist if they are exhibiting symptoms of anxiety.

-If you are experiencing symptoms of IBS, it may be time to consult a specialist.
-Philadelphia Gastroenterology Consultant’s physicians will work with you to determine the cause of the issue and provide the right treatment options for you.
+If you are experiencing severe symptoms of IBS, or if they begin to affect your daily activities, it may be time to consult a specialist.
+Philadelphia Gastroenterology Consultants will work with you to determine the cause of the issue and provide the right treatment options for you.